JayO-1/system-design-101/README.md

 Document stores provide high flexibility and are often used for working with occasionally changing data.

+##### MongoDB

+MongoDB merges the schema flexibility of NoSQL, with the data guarantees of SQL.

+It is typically used to store JSON documents, and features include:
+* ACID and distributed transactions, like in SQL databases, depending on how it is configured
+* B-Tree based index
+* Single-leader replication (typically)

 ##### Source(s) and further reading: document store

 * [Document-oriented database](https://en.wikipedia.org/wiki/Document-oriented_database)